 Now in our 62nd year of worship, First Presbyterian Church of New Canaan was founded in 1956 under the first of only three permanent Senior Pastors in our history, the Rev. T. Guthrie Speers, Jr. The first Clerk of Session, or principal elder, was Stuart L. Higley.
 By the mid 1960s, Rev. Speers and his large and enthusiastic congregation had outgrown its original location, the Masonic Hall on Main Street, and began planning a new permanent home on a five acre parcel of land on Oenoke Ridge that had been donated by Miss Susan Dwight Bliss, in 1959.
 The cornerstone was laid in November 1968, and the first Sunday service took place on May 17, 1970 in the new Sanctuary.

 Rev. Speers continued as FPCNC’s Senior Pastor for more than 36 years until his retirement in 1992.
-From 1995 to 2007, the dynamic and impassioned advocate of progressive christianity, Rev. Dr. Gary A. Wilburn, served as Senior Pastor, and since 2010, the congregation has been led by Rev. Paul E. Gilmore, who served as Head of Staff from 2010 to 2018.
+From 1995 to 2007, the dynamic and impassioned advocate of progressive christianity, Rev. Dr. Gary A. Wilburn, served as Head of Staff; followed by Rev. Paul E. Gilmore, who served as Head of Staff from 2010 to 2018.
 Our current Head of Staff is Rev. Carol Howard Merritt, bridge pastor.

 From its inception, we have been a vibrant, loving community of faith well known for our commitment to openness and diversity, to social justice and inclusivity, to ecumenical fellowship and interfaith relationships.
 The church’s music ministry is highly regarded as one of the best in the region, and the church is sinfully proud of its strong Scottish heritage.